- O JCG

 [DBS refers to a Disclosure and Barring Service Enhanced Certificate, as outlined below]

-- Visitors should be provided with a purple lanyard (meaning they can teach/mentor students 1-1 or in small groupss), a green lanyard (meaning they do not need to be accompanied) if they have confirmed DBS status and an identity check has been conducted or an orange lanyard if they do not (and, therefore, need to be accompanied).
+- Visitors should be provided with a purple lanyard (meaning they can teach/mentor students 1-1 or in small groups) if they have confirmed DBS status including a barred list check and an identity check has been conducted, a green lanyard (meaning they do not need to be accompanied) if they have confirmed DBS status and an identity check has been conducted or an orange lanyard if they do not (and, therefore, need to be accompanied).
 Visitor badges are to be worn on these lanyards, provided by the reception team.

 - Visitor lanyards include a card containing the following information: